aeksco/openjscad-react/README.md

 ## Developing

-Consult the [Contribution Guide]() to get started :rocket:
+Consult the [Contribution Guide](https://github.com/aeksco/openjscad-react/blob/main/CONTRIBUTING.md) to get started :rocket:

 ## Compatibility

 The `openjscad-react` module is compatible with React v16.8+ and works with ReactDOM.
+Next.js is supported.
 React Native is not supported at this time.

 ## Built with